IliaCode/AdminKM/README.md

 # AdminKM
-Admin KM is a program that will allow you to make a script or a to-do list for keyboard and mouse🦇
+AdminKM is a program that will allow you to make a script or a to-do list for keyboard and mouse🦇
 <sub>Writed in Python3 and PyQt5</sub>